Enrolling or registering a deed poll

 It is neither a legal nor a practical requirement to enrol your deed poll.

-Enrolling a deed poll means that a copy of the deed poll will be kept in the Enrolment Books of the Supreme Court of Judicature, at the Royal Courts of Justice in London.
+Enrolling a deed poll means that a copy of the deed poll will be kept in the Enrolment Books of the Senior Courts of England & Wales, at the Royal Courts of Justice in London.
 Deed Polls that have been enrolled at the Royal Courts of Justice are kept there for 5–10 years, after which they’re taken to the National Archives at Kew in Surrey.

-The enrolment process doesn’t mean that your change of name is more “official”, and it doesn’t affect the legal status of your change of name in any way.
+The enrolment process doesn’t mean that your change of name is more “official” though, and it doesn’t affect the legal status of your change of name in any way.
 It’s simply a matter of making a permanent, public record of your change of name.

-We don’t prepare deed polls suitable for enrolling, and in fact our standard deed polls cannot be enrolled because they must use a slightly different wording.
+We don’t prepare deed polls suitable for enrolling, and in fact our standard deed polls cannot be enrolled because for enrolling they would need a slightly different wording and would need certain other information present (such as your marital status).

 Advantages / disadvantages of enrolling

-In theory, enrolling your deed poll gives you stronger evidence (compared to an unenrolled deed poll) that your change of name was done in good faith and has been made public.
-However all U.K. government organisations will accept an unenrolled deed poll (of the sort we prepare) too.
+In theory, enrolling your deed poll gives you stronger evidence (compared to an non-enrolled deed poll) that your change of name was done in good faith and has been made public.
+However all U.K. government organisations will accept an non-enrolled deed poll (of the sort we prepare) too.

 Therefore the one main advantage of enrolling a deed poll is: